Nam June Paik's life and art: “Thinking about art” and “Making art” before sale/presentation

 Since 2015, Ken Hakuta and Shigeko Kubota have been supported by the most marketing aggressive gallery in the world in their efforts for the artist's legacy, the Gagosian Gallery .
 For the well-being of the artist, but probably to the disadvantage of the interested public: The Gagosian gallery empire has become an empire through art trade and not to make art publicly accessible through efforts.
 Gagosian art is shown in the eight Gagosian locations in the art centers of the world and at international art fairs, especially in their own galleries, and normal citizens have hardly any access here.

-Small consolation for those interested in art, whose assets are not in the area of "completely left": Gagosian only takes over the representation of artists who have prevailed on the market (and "draw the cream", perhaps when we avoid tax, in 2003 the American government complained Larry Gagosian and three of its business partners for evasion of 26.5 million.
+A small consolation for art enthusiasts whose wealth isn't in the "completely extravagant" range: Gagosian only represents artists who have long been established in the market (and "skims off the cream," perhaps while avoiding taxes; in 2003, the American government sued Larry Gagosian and three of his business partners for tax evasion amounting to $26.5 million).

 Dollar income taxes).
 However, their works have already been bought to an extensive extent by the states that are democratic enough for art so that interested citizens can look at them.